-Who Gets Double Time?
+Who Gets Double Time Pay?

 California workers get double time pay in two cases:

-1. Hours exceeding 12 in a day
+1. When hours exceed 12 in a day

-From the California DIR:
+Statement from the California DIR:

 For all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.